neonmate/wintermute/README.md

 # Wintermute [![Tests](https://github.com/neonmate/wintermute/workflows/Tests/badge.svg)](https://github.com/neonmate/wintermute/actions)
-Wintermute helps programmers to create open source web applications that become an active side project.
+Wintermute links to the most common open source web applications published on Github.
+It should help you to find new and alternative web services that you can use in trust as a service or host in your own infrastructure.

 ![Screenshot of Wintermute in a browser](/docs/screenshot.png?raw=true)